atilaneves/reggae/README.md

 * Automatically runs itself if the build description changes
 * Rules for using dub build targets in your own build decription - use dub with ninja, add to it, ...

+Not all features are available on all backends.
+Executable D code commands (as opposed to shell commands) are only supported by the binary backend, and due to tup's nature dub support and a few other features can't be supported.
+When using the tup backend, simple is better.

+The recommended backends are ninja and binary.

 Usage
 -----